alibaba/HandyJSON/README.md

 Compared with others, the most significant feature of HandyJSON is that it does not require the objects inherit from NSObject(**not using KVC but reflection**), neither implements a 'mapping' function(**use pointer to achieve property assignment**).

-**But notice that** , HandyJSON is totally depend on the memory layout rules of Swift which we haven’t found formal specification from Apple(And I'm look forward to someone can help).
+**Notice that** , HandyJSON is totally depend on the memory layout rules of Swift which we haven’t found formal specification from Apple(And I'm looking forward to someone can help).
 The good new is that it has never changed in the past.
 Also We can adjust out strategy if it really change.
 So, I think “the potential crisis" is more likely oneday Swift make reflection more powerful, such as supporting assignment.

 [![Build Status](https://travis-ci.org/alibaba/HandyJSON.svg?branch=master)](https://travis-ci.org/alibaba/HandyJSON)
 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)